-Young, clean and tender rhizomes can be added raw in salads.
-However, mature rhizome taste bitter and can be eaten only after cooked.
+Young, clean and tender rhizomes can be added raw to salads.
+However, mature rhizome tastes bitter and can be eatenonly after cooked.

 In Japan, renkon is one of the root vegetables used in tempura and kinpira style cooking.
-Its slices are sautéed in soy sauce, mirin (rice wine) and chili peppers.
+Sautée its slices in soy sauce, mirin (rice wine) and chili peppers.
 Lotus root chips are popular snacks in Japan.

-The root, popularly known as kamal ki kakari or bhe in India and Bangladesh, features in variety of curry, stews, and stir-fries.
+The root, popularly known as kamal ki kakari or bhe in India and Bangladesh, features in a variety of curry, stews, and stir fries.

 Chinese uses the root in soups, stuffing, stir-fries, etc., especially in Cantonese style cooking.

-In China, lotus seeds are eaten as snacks, in condiments and as candied.
+In China, lotus seeds are enjoyed as snacks, in soups, in cakes, and condiments.

 Lotus root may harbor parasites like Fasciolopsis buski, a trematode that commonly infests in aquatic plants like lotus, water caltrop (Trapa natans), Chinese water chestnut (Eleocharis dulcis), etc.

 The symptoms of infestation may include stomach pain, vomiting, diarrhea, fever, and intestinal obstruction.
 Thorough washing and cooking under the steam can destroy its larvae.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Lotus root.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.